How Your LLC Will Be Taxed

 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal and Massachusetts state income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

-Massachusetts LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax and other requirements.

 Other Taxes and Duties for Your Massachusetts LLC

-Depending on the industry you are in, your Massachusetts LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
 Likewise, if you import or export goods, you may need to pay certain duties.

-FAQs on Massachusetts LLC Business Taxes
+FAQs on Massachusetts Business Taxes